Diarkis/diarkis-server-template/src/puffer/README.md

 	}

 	logger.Debug("Unpacked echo data: %#v", echoData)
-    userData.ServerRespond(echoData.Pack(), ver, cmd, server.Ok, true) // You can get []byte by using Pack. ( echoData.Pack eauals payload in this example.)
+    userData.ServerRespond(echoData.Pack(), ver, cmd, server.Ok, true) // You can get []byte by using Pack. ( echoData.Pack equals payload in this example.)
 	// move on to the next command handler if there is any next(nil)
 }